-d.
-New or existing Principal or Accessory Structures that do not meet permitted Street, Rear, or Side Yard setbacks must not encroach beyond the existing Street, Rear, or Side Yard footprints.
-In no case shall the side setback be less than five feet (absolute minimum side setback) (See R-1S / MU CUP - Yard Setback Diagram).
+(d) New or existing Principal or Accessory Structures that do not meet permitted street, rear, or side yard setbacks must not encroach beyond the existing street, rear, or side yard footprints.
+In no case shall the side setback be less than 5' (absolute minimum setback) (see R-1S / MU CUP - Yard Setback Diagram).